 Hiking through the Fish River Canyon is an incredible experience and avid hikers will relish in the ability to explore the canyon and be so close to nature.
 Bookings need to be made well in advance as there is a limit of 30 people per day allowed in the canyon.
-The trail is only open for hiking between the 1st May and the 15th September and minimum number of hikers in a group is 3.
+The trail is only open for hiking between1st May and 15th September and the minimum number of hikers in a group is 3.

-Before you can start down the hill on the trail you will need to be aware that once in the canyon there is no way of getting out of it and anyone that is injured or unable to continue will need to be airlifted out of the canyon by a helicopter.
+Before you can start down the hill on the Fish River Canyon hiking trail you will need to be aware that once in the canyon there is no way of getting out of it and anyone that is injured or unable to continue will need to be airlifted out of the canyon by a helicopter.

 There are no supplies along the hike and hikers will need to be completely self-sufficient while they are in the canyon.
 This means that they will each need to carry sufficient water, food and medical supplies to last for the entire adventure.
 A river runs through the gorge from which can be drunk after water purification tablets have been used.

-The next 2 - 3 days of the hike are spent traversing between Hobas and the Palm Springs section of the canyon.
+The next 2 - 3 days of the Fish River Canyon hike are spent traversing between Hobas and the Palm Springs section of the canyon.
 The path is rugged with large boulders and rock pools and it can take some time to navigate over or around the obstacles.
-At the end of this section there are some thermal sulphur pools which are wonderful to relax in.
+At the end of this section there are some thermal sulphur pools that are wonderful to relax in.
 The sulphurous waters also do wonders to ease tired, weary muscles.

 While in the canyon you may be lucky enough to see a number of different animals as well as interesting reptiles and insects.
 The final two days traverse through beautiful scenery and past interesting rock formations before meandering through the wider section of the trail towards Ai-Ais and at the end of the journey.